Artist in Residence for Dialogue-Building, Diversity and Inclusion Initiatives

 Diversity and arts-based advocacy and program-building

-As the first Artist in Residence for Dialogue-Building, Diversity and Inclusion Initiatives and King-Chávez-Parks Visiting Professor at the University of Michigan (U-M) in 2016-18, I designed and implemented arts-based initiatives that ask what the body can bring to larger discussions of diversity, empowerment, and inclusion.
-After a period of contextual analysis, consultation and discussion with stakeholders across diverse communities on campus, I tailored this work to particular diversity-based challenges on U-M’s campus.
-Based in on-the-ground research I had begun years earlier with anti-Apartheid activists in South Africa, as well as democracy and economic justice activists and artists in Spain, I integrated this research with study of the Modern Civil Rights Movement in the US, the Black Lives Matter movement, and recent campus activism at U-M as well as throughout South Africa.
-At U-M, I then developed and spearheaded a coalition of 13 departments to support the experiential, body-based work of this artist residency across their Ann Arbor campus.
+As a King-Chávez-Parks Visiting Professor and the first Artist in Residence for Dialogue-Building, Diversity and Inclusion Initiatives at the University of Michigan (U-M) in 2016-18, I designed and implemented arts-based initiatives that ask what the body can bring to larger discussions of diversity, empowerment, and inclusion.
+After a period of contextual analysis, consultation and discussion with stakeholders across diverse communities on campus, I tailored this work to particular diversity-based challenges at U-M. Based in on-the-ground research I had begun years earlier with anti-Apartheid activists in South Africa, as well as democracy and economic justice activists and artists in Spain, I integrated this research with recent campus activism at U-M as well as throughout South Africa, in conversation with aspects of the Modern Civil Rights Movement in the US and the Black Lives Matter movement.
+I then brought together a coalition of 13 departments to support the experiential, body-based work of this artist residency across U-M’s Ann Arbor campus.
 Drawing upon my ongoing research on the connections and discrepancies between Contact Improvisation and democratic activism in South Africa, Spain and the US, the residency brought together diverse intergenerational and cross-disciplinary participants during a politically challenging time to build cross-campus relationships, meaningful dialogue, and collaborative research on larger questions of diversity, equity and inclusion.

 .